Trying Not to Think About It

 Trying Not to Think About It is the sixth studio album by American singer-songwriter JoJo.
 It was released on October 1, 2021, by Clover Music and Warner Records.
-It was JoJo's third release under her own label imprint Clover Music.

 Following the release of her first Christmas album December Baby (2020), production began on the "time capsule project" at the start of 2021.
-JoJo wanted to make a record that encapsulated the feelings she experienced as a result of the COVID-19 pandemic and the effects it had on her personal life, career, and confidence as a performer.
-JoJo wrote and produced the album alongside Jordan XL, Noise Club, Dernst "D Mile" Emile II, Rob Grimaldi, Cardiak, Nikki Flores and various other collaborators.
+She wanted to make a record that encapsulated the feelings she experienced as a result of the COVID-19 pandemic and the effects it had on her personal life, career, and confidence as a performer.
+The singer wrote and produced the project alongside Jordan XL, Noise Club, Dernst "D Mile" Emile II, Rob Grimaldi, Cardiak, Nikki Flores, and various other collaborators.
 With the exception of "B.I.D.", JoJo co-wrote every song on the album.

 To promote the album, JoJo embarked on the Trying Not to Think About It Tour which began the day after its release.
-The tour played for six dates across the United States.
-The album was further promoted through the 42-date world tour, JoJo Tour 2022, which began the following year.
-The album's lead single, "Worst (I Assume)", was released on August 20, 2021 and peaked at number 25 on the Adult R&B Airplay Chart.
-On the same day as the release of the album, "Anxiety (Burlinda's Theme)" was released its second single.
+Trying Not to Think About It was further promoted through the 42-date world tour, JoJo Tour 2022, which began the following year.
+The project included two singles: a lead single, "Worst (I Assume)", which peaked at number 25 on the Adult R&B Airplay Chart, and "Anxiety (Burlinda's Theme)", released on the same day of the project's release.

-Upon its release, the album received generally favorable reviews from music critics.
-It was highlighted by several music publications in their year-end lists of the top R&B albums for 2021.
-Trying Not To Think About It failed to debut on the US Billboard 200, but did chart on the Top Album Sales chart at number 80, while also debuting at number 56 on the UK Album Downloads Chart.
+Upon its release, Trying Not to Think About It received generally favorable reviews from music critics, being highlighted by several music publications in their year-end lists of the top R&B albums for 2021.
+Although the project failed to debut on the US Billboard 200, it charted on the Top Album Sales chart at number 80 and debuted at number 56 on the UK Album Downloads Chart.

 Background and development

-On October 30, 2020, JoJo released her fifth studio album December Baby, her first album of Christmas music.
-In January 2021, JoJo canceled her Good to Know tour after having previously rescheduled it twice due to the then-ongoing COVID-19 pandemic.
-She noted that she was planning on having a new album released by 2022.
+On October 30, 2020, JoJo released her fifth studio album, December Baby, her first album of Christmas music.
+After having previously rescheduled her Good to Know Tour twice due to the then-ongoing COVID-19 pandemic, she eventually canceled the tour in January 2021, noting that she was planning on having a new album released by 2022.

 JoJo first announced Trying Not to Think About It project in a YouTube livestream on May 27, 2021.
-She labeled it as neither an album nor EP stating: "I really want it to exist in its own little moment, have it look a certain way, feel a certain way and sound a certain way".
-JoJo described the release as a "time capsule" of how she felt during the COVID-19 pandemic.
-She said: "The pandemic made all of us come face to face not only with ourselves but with our coping mechanisms."
+She labeled it as neither an album nor EP stating: "I really want it to exist in its own little moment, have it look a certain way, feel a certain way and sound a certain way."
+She described the release as a "time capsule" of how she felt during the COVID-19 pandemic, saying: "The pandemic made all of us come face to face not only with ourselves but with our coping mechanisms."

+Recording and composition

-Recording sessions for Trying Not to Think About It were generally conducted at Blackwood Studios in California with additional sessions in California's T4U Studios, Sphere Studios, Luuna's Room; Ameraycan Recording Studios and the Prescription Songs Nashville Studios in Nashville, Tennessee.
+Recording sessions for the project were generally conducted at Blackwood Studios in California with additional sessions in California's T4U Studios, Sphere Studios, Luuna's Room; Ameraycan Recording Studios and the Prescription Songs Nashville Studios in Nashville, Tennessee.
+Trying Not to Think About It has been described as an R&B album.